-In the previous section, we described the core component for regressing scene coordinates from sparse descriptors.
-Although this simple component is advantageous, it is insufficient for achieving state-of-the-art accuracy, as demonstrated in Section \ref{graph_attention_results}.
-This is due to the nature of local descriptors, which are designed to describe local regions or patches within a single frame.
-Therefore, relying solely on individual descriptors to regress scene coordinates can result in a lack of understanding of the global context and the distinctiveness of several feature clusters.
-To address this issue, we draw inspiration from recent works on feature matching \cite{sarlin2020superglue, sun2021loftr, jiang2021cotr}, which leverage attention aggregation \cite{vaswani2017attention} to learn both local and global attributes of sparse features.
+Solely relying on independent descriptors to regress scene coordinates may lead to an insufficient understanding of the global context and the distinctiveness of feature clusters.
+To address this issue, we draw inspiration from recent works on feature matching \cite{sarlin2020superglue}, which leverage attention aggregation \cite{vaswani2017attention} to learn both local and global attributes of sparse features.
 We employ a simplified version for the scenes regression task, which can be described as follows:

-where $\mathcal{A}:\mathbb{R}^{K \times D} \to \mathbb{R}^{K \times D}$, and $\mathcal{A}^{l}\circ... \mathcal{A}^{1}(.)$ represents a nested residual attention update for each descriptor $\mathbf{d}^{i}$ across $l$ graph layers.
-Given a coarse local descriptor $\mathbf{d}^{i}$, $\mathcal{A}^{l}(.)$ is used to compute its fine \textit{regression descriptor} $\prescript{(l)}{}{\mathbf{d}^{i}}$ by letting it communicate with each other across $l$ attention layers.
+where $\mathcal{A}:\mathbb{R}^{k \times D} \to \mathbb{R}^{k \times D}$, and $\mathcal{A}^{l}\circ... \mathcal{A}^{1}(.)$ represents a nested residual attention update for each descriptor $\mathbf{d}^{i}$ across $l$ graph layers.
+Given a coarse local descriptor $\mathbf{d}^{i}$, $\mathcal{A}^{l}(.)$ is used to compute its \textit{fine regression descriptor} $\prescript{(l)}{}{\mathbf{d}^{i}}$ by letting it communicate with each other across $l$ attention layers.
 This implicitly incorporates visual relationships and contextual cues with other descriptors in the same image, enabling it to extract robust features automatically through an end-to-end learning pipeline from scene coordinates.
 In addition, the proposed reliability-aware detection, as described in Eq. \ref{reliable_equation}, can also encourage our attention module to favor features from reliable areas (e.g. buildings, stable objects) and suppress those from unreliable regions (e.g. trees, sky, human).

 As $\prescript{(l)}{}{\mathbf{d}^{i}}$ is the representation for the output \textit{regression descriptor} of element $i$ at layer $l$, Eq. \ref{ori_grap_re} can be simplified as follows:

 which now has a similar form to the original Eq. \ref{ori_equation}, where the final regression layer $f$ is simply a shared MLP.